Nicholas Shaxton: Later life

-He was married, but now separated from his wife, giving her a pious exhortation in verse to live chaste and single.
+He was married, but now separated from his wife; they never reconciled.
 At the beginning of Edward VI's reign, on 6 March 1547, he was obliged to surrender to the king the Norwich hospital.
 Under Mary he became suffragan bishop of Ely to Thomas Thirlby.
 Sitting at Ely on 9 October 1555, along with the bishop's chancellor, he passed sentence on two Protestant martyrs, William Wolsey and Robert Pygot.
 Next year (1556) he was the chief of a body of divines and lawyers at Great St Mary's, Cambridge before whom, on Palm Sunday eve (28 March), another Protestant martyr, John Hullier, was examined.

 He made his will on 5 August following, and died immediately after; the will was proved on the 9th.
 He desired to be buried in the chapel of Gonville Hall, and left to the hall his books, his house in St Andrew's parish in Cambridge, and some money.

+Family

+Shaxton was married with three children; in 1555 he received a pardon from the Catholic church for his marriage.
+After his return to the Catholic church he separated from his wife permanently.